Skip to main content

 parserParserOutput parser matched to your prompt format

-criticslist[Critic]Critics evaluated after each step
+criticslist[Critic]Critics (post-step evaluators that can stop or retry) evaluated after each step

 stop_criterialist[StopCriteria]Additional stop conditions beyond the default